-5 Proposed Licence Modifications
+7 Licence Modifications

-Proposed Determination Values
+Determination Values

-- 5.1 In September 2016 we published our decision on GD17 and our statutory consultation on licence modifications to enact the price control allowances into the respective licences of GDNs.
-On 28 October 2016, the UR published its decision to modify the gas conveyance licences of the three GDNs in NI (the GD17 Decision). - 5.2 On 25 November 2016, FE brought an appeal to the CMA against the Decision to modify the conditions of its licence.
+- 7.1 In September 2016 we published our decision on GD17 and our statutory consultation on licence modifications to enact the price control allowances into the respective licences of GDNs.
+On 28 October 2016, the UR published its decision to modify the gas conveyance licences of the three GDNs in NI (the GD17 Decision). - 7.2 On 25 November 2016, FE brought an appeal to the CMA against the Decision to modify the conditions of its licence.
 On 28 December 2016, the CMA granted FE permission to appeal to the CMA.
-The CMA reached its final determination on 28 June 2017. - 5.3 The Order of the CMA which gave effect to its final determination remitted two grounds of appeal back to the Utility Regulator for reconsideration and determination as follows: - Ground 2A in respect of Connection Targets; - Ground 2B in respect of connection incentive Non-Additionality. - 5.4 We have concluded our reconsideration of the matters remitted to us.
-In Section 2 above we have set out our reconsideration and determination of connection targets (Ground 2A).
-In Section 3 above, we have set out our reconsideration and determination of non-additionality (Ground 2B).
-In Section 4 above, we have set out our determination of the consequential effects of our reconsideration and determination of connection targets and non-additionality. - To give effect to our reconsideration and determination of these issues, it is necessary to modify the licence by deleting the table of Determination Values from Condition 4.7 of the Licence and replacing it with a revised table of Determination Values which has been amended to reflect these changes.
+The CMA reached its final determination on 28 June 2017. - 7.3 The Order of the CMA which gave effect to its final determination remitted two grounds of appeal back to the Utility Regulator for reconsideration and determination as follows: - Ground 2A in respect of Connection Targets; - Ground 2B in respect of connection incentive Non-Additionality. - 7.4 We have concluded our reconsideration of the matters remitted to us.
+In Chapter 4 above we have set out our decision and determination of connection targets (Ground 2A).
+In Chapter 5 above, we have set out our decision and determination of non-additionality (Ground 2B).
+In Chapter 6 above, we have set out our determination of the consequential effects of our decision and determination of connection targets and non-additionality. - 7.5 To give effect to our decision and determination of these issues, it is necessary to modify the licence by deleting the table of Determination Values from Condition 4.7 of the Licence and replacing it with a revised table of Determination Values which has been amended to reflect these changes.
+The Determination Values will be backdated to 1 January 2017.